beatobongco/TIL/day_notes/2017-5-14_Incorgito.md

 ### Ria

-> The investment of a modest amount of skilled effort in a Plans and Controls function is very rewarding.
-It makes far more difference in project accomplishment than if these people worked directly on building the product programs.
-For the Plans and Controls group is the watchdog who renders the imperceptible delays visible and who points up the critical elements.
-It is the early warning system against losing a year, one day at a time. - Frederick Brooks, The Mythical Man Month

 * Functional leader.
 Leads everything related to operations.
 * First-in-line support.
 * Business analyst responsible for leading efforts to empathize with client and define the problem.
 * Project manager that keeps everything ticking and on time.
+Makes sure we never miss milestones.

+> Sharp milestones are in fact a service to the team, and one they can properly expect from a manager.
+The fuzzy milestone is the harder burden to live with.
+It is in fact a millstone that grinds down morale, for it deceives one about lost time until it is irremediable.
+And chronic schedule slippage is a morale-killer. - Fred Brooks, The Mythical Man Month

 * Handles client relations.
 * Plans and Control lead.

+> The investment of a modest amount of skilled effort in a Plans and Controls function is very rewarding.
+It makes far more difference in project accomplishment than if these people worked directly on building the product programs.
+For the Plans and Controls group is the watchdog who renders the imperceptible delays visible and who points up the critical elements.
+It is the early warning system against losing a year, one day at a time. - Frederick Brooks, The Mythical Man Month

 * Makes all final decisions on client business rules and movement of schedules.

 ### Beato